Parental Visitation Rights FAQ

 The judge placed me on a "fixed visitation" schedule.
 What is that?

-In general, a fixed visitation scheduled is one where the judge orders times (and sometimes places) where the non-custodial parent is to have parental visitation.
+In general, a fixed visitation schedule is one where the judge orders times (and sometimes places) where the non-custodial parent is to have parental visitation.
 For example, a non-custodial parent could have visitation rights on Monday and Wednesday nights, or only on holiday weekends.
-Courts are more inclined to place parents on fixed visitation schedules when it appears clear that there is still conflict between the parents or when the parents are not willing to cooperate with each other.

-In addition, some courts are more inclined to issues fixed visitation schedules because it provides some stability that children can rely upon in a generally upsetting and confusing period of their lives.
+In addition, some courts are more inclined to issue fixed visitation schedules because it provides some stability that children can rely upon in a generally upsetting and confusing period of their lives.

 My ex-spouse was often physically abusive to both me and our children.
 Despite this abuse, he/she still got visitation rights.
 How can I prevent abuse during child visitation time?